-More miscarriages for women doing IVF
+More miscarriages for people doing IVF

-In the weeks following the shift to DST, more women undergoing in vitro fertilization have miscarriages.
+In the weeks following the shift to DST, more people undergoing in vitro fertilization have miscarriages.
 The study that found the difference—which mostly held true for those who had a previous miscarriage—was small, but researchers think the effect of disrupting circadian rhythms does change fertility a bit.
 It’s not clear whether that’s because stress and sleep deprivation change fertility directly, or because of some hormonal change from shifting sleep cycles.

 BUT ON THE BRIGHT SIDE…